ohlogic/auto_python_rapydscript/README.md

 2015-01-13
 Added the feature of python tags, open and close <%  %> for triple quoted strings with a few format text replacements to deal with curly brackets within triple quoted strings when used together with the format function.

+2015-01-15
+Added to the previous feature of open and close <%  %> tags for triple quoted strings so that it's able to be returned as a string from a function or method.